Skip to content

 About

-The label’s first release was Swimmer One‘s debut single, We Just Make Music For Ourselves, initially as a white label in the summer of 2002.
-Championed on daytime BBC Radio One by Mark Radcliffe, the single went on to win enthusiastic reviews and has since featured on several compilations.
+The label’s first release was Swimmer One‘s debut single, We Just Make Music For Ourselves, which was championed on daytime BBC Radio One by Mark Radcliffe, and went on to win enthusiastic reviews and has since featured on several compilations.
+Encouraged by this success, Biphonic added Luxury Car to the roster and several albums from Swimmer One and side project Seafieldroad followed.